tomtom-international/vault-anyconfig/README.md

 }
 ```

-### Main Configuration File
+### Main Configuration

-The main configuration file should consist of the configuration sections you need **without** the secrets included (unless passthrough mode is desired)
+The main configuration should consist of the configuration sections you need **without** the secrets included (unless passthrough mode is desired)
 and a section named `vault_secrets`.
 In the `vault_secrets` section, the keys are dot separated paths for the keys to insert into your configuration,
 and the values are the path to the secret in Vault.
 Please see the `vault_secrets` usage section for the different ways to specify secrets.